jeremyButtler/freezeTB/README.md

   uses raylib.

 For Windows and Mac you also have binaries (in bin) you can install.
-I also included the Linux binary, but I am not sure it will work.
+For Linux, things are not as reliable, so it is better to build from source.

 For the command line programs, installation is not covered here.
 You can do `cd programs/<program>Src` and